michaelloudermilk/ml/UNMS-on-DigitalOcean.md

 Choose **Ubuntu 16.04.1** as the image.
 ![Step1](https://github.com/Ubiquiti-App/UNMS/blob/master/doc/DigitalOcean/step1.png)
 ## Step 4.
 **Choose your plan.** The $10/mo size is recommended.
 You can always change your plan in the future if you realize the server load is too high.
-You will be charged per hour, so you can try any plan for a while without incurring any high costs.
+You will be charged at an hourly rate, so you can try any plan for a while without incurring any high costs.
 ![Step2](https://github.com/Ubiquiti-App/UNMS/blob/master/doc/DigitalOcean/step2.png)
 ## Step 5.
 **Choose a datacenter** close to your location.